 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Berkeley and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Berkeley rent prices in the chart below.

 Rent prices have decreased in Berkeley over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Berkeley suburb increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the Berkeley suburbs increased last month.
+On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in San Francisco, CA, Oakland, CA, San Mateo, CA, Dublin, CA.
+Rent decreased in San Francisco, CA, Oakland, CA, San Mateo, CA, Walnut Creek, CA, Concord, CA, Emeryville, CA.

 Rent growth in Berkeley over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Berkeley rent prices appear to be relatively affordable for local residents.